jentery/mdia200v7/portfolio.md

 * **Option 1**: text plus images and/or audio, using no more than 1250 words
 * **Option 2**: 7-12 minutes of video or audio

-Your response is worth 100 points and 25% of your final grade.

 ## The Prompt